Reducing High School Stress

 4. Be honest with your teen (and yourself) about the potential costs of competing for admittance at selective colleges.

-Damour, who is also the director of Laurel School’s Center for Research on Girls in Shaker Heights, Ohio, says schools know precisely what it takes to compete at the highest level: the hours of homework and number of Advanced Placement courses and extracurricular activities required.
+Damour says schools know precisely what it takes to compete at the highest level.
+They know the hours of homework and number of Advanced Placement courses and extracurricular activities required.

-“If a parent and a kid are set on admission to an Ivy League, it’s important to pause about what the emotional costs will be,” she says.
+“If a parent and a kid have their hearts set on admission to an Ivy League, it’s important to pause about what the emotional costs will be,” she says.
 “They are not the same costs as 20 years ago.”
-It’s important to remember, too, that a great education can happen at all kinds of places, including colleges with more reasonable admit rates.
+It’s important to remember, too, that a great education can happen at all kinds of places.
+This includes colleges with more reasonable admit rates.
 When teenagers are not competing to get into the most selective schools, they can focus instead on deep learning, creativity, a sense of purpose, and personal connection with friends and family.

 “A lot of people want the brand,” says Harvard-Westlake’s Ajmere.
 “But what good is it having those designer jeans if they don’t fit well?
 Quality of fit is what really matters.”